lukefrogger/bc-react-starter/docs/translation-strings.md

 ## Add string to component file

-In any template file, we can import translation string dependancy at the top of the file:
+In any template file, we can import translation string dependency at the top of the file:

 ```js
 import { useTranslation } from 'react-i18next'